MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/create-an-action.md

 You might want to add more packages or do some setup around folders and installing dependencies (like node packages or gems).

-## Pubishing
+## Releasing

 I am not familiar with how to get an action on the marketplace.
 Read this [doc](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace).

-But you can use any action repo including your own in a workflow, if it just exists on GitHub and is valid in its format
+But you can use _any_ action repo that is public (including your own) in a workflow, if it just exists on GitHub and is valid in its format

 ```yaml
 steps: